 Is any hardware proprietary?

 Choosing a POS software vendor that offers proprietary hardware can save you time while offering smoother functionality.
-However if you’re looking to customize your setup, a proprietary solution can be restricting as it’ll only be compatible with equipment from the same company.
+However if you’re looking to customize your setup, a proprietary solution can be restrictive as it’ll only be compatible with equipment from the same company.

 2. Complete a retail software questionnaire.
 For first-time buyers, the POS market can be hard to navigate.
 This quick questionnaire will help you narrow down your options with what your business needs.